Rogue-Frontier/Oblivia/Destructures.md

 - Function call `a/b()`
 - Alias of Locator

-A literal `7` is NOT a locator
+A literal `7` is NOT a locator.

 # Mutable values
 - Setter `set { }`
+- Var
-- Variable
+- Alias of Mutable

 # Keyable values